tprelog/iocage-gogs/README.md

 ### This is a [FreeNAS Community Plugin][2]

-**The current release is intended for FreeNAS 11.3 but should work with FreeNAS-11.2-U7 or later**
+**The current release is intended for FreeNAS 11.3 but should work with FreeNAS 11.2-U7 or later**

 - This will create an 11.3-RELEASE iocage-jail for [Gogs][1]